-I once lived in a big, pale-green commune of sorts, where vegetarian was how you cooked, if you cooked at all (raw food was the other way everybody went.)
-The best meals were, well, communal, and one recipe I loved was a mushroom-walnut loaf that had great texture and flavor.
-Long since lost, I missed it enough to recreate it for my family.
-During these close-quarter months, this is a great healthy option for you to make: A mix of baby portobello (crimini) mushrooms, onions, sherry and walnuts baked into a loaf with sage and parsley, this is a moist and meaty meal.
-It’s really good topped with a mushroom gravy made with more criminis, onion, sherry and stock, and served with some mashed potatoes and garlic spinach on the side.
+I once lived in a big, pale-green commune of sorts, where vegetarian was how you cooked, if you cooked at all.
+(Raw food was the other way most people ate.)
+The best meals were communal, and one recipe I loved for its fabulous flavor was this sherried mushroom-walnut loaf—delicious hot with gravy and veg, and just as good cold, sliced like an elegant pate.
+Several moves later, I missed the recipe enough to recreate it for my family.
+During these close-quarter months, this is a great healthy option for you to make: A mix of sherry-steeped baby bella (crimini) mushrooms, onions, brown rice and walnuts baked into a loaf with sage and parsley, this is a moist and meaty meal.
+Top it with mushroom gravy made with more criminis, onion, sherry and stock, and serve it with some mashed potatoes and garlic spinach on the side.

 Makes 1, 9 x 5 loaf; 8 servings